Bill Murchison

+Early life

-Murchison grew up in Iran, where his father worked for the oil consortium.
-His family spent fifteen years in Iran, living in Agha Jari, Masjed-I-Sulaiman, Tehran, and Ahwaz.
+In 1956, Murchison was born in Lake Charles, Louisiana.
+He grew up primarily in Iran, however, where his father worked for an oil consortium.
+His family spent fifteen years in the country, living in Aghajari, Masjed Soleyman, Tehran, and Ahwaz.
 He also learned to play golf in Iran, playing on oil/sand greens and dirt fairways.

+Murchison attended college at Texas Christian University.

+Professional career

+In 1977, Murchison turned professional.
+Muchison was successful at Spring 1978 PGA Tour Qualifying School graduates.
+Murchison played on tour for three season but did not have much success.
+His only top-25 was at the 1980 B.C.
+Open.
+Murchison was successful again 1982 PGA Tour Qualifying School.
+However, in 1983 he only made the cut in 12 of 27 events and dropped off tour.

+During this era, when off tour, Murchison played extensively on the minitours.
+He won a total of thirty-four professional events on various tours, including the Spacecoast, North Florida PGA, and Mid-Atlantic Tour.
+In 1979, Murchison shot his career low round of 61, shot at the Goodyear Golf Club during a tournament on the National Golf Tour.

+In the 1990,s Murchison played on the PGA Tour's developmental tour.
+His greatest success was a victory at the 1995 Nike Tallahassee Open.
+In addition, Murchison was briefly a member of the PGA Tour during this era, playing the 1993 season and participating in the 1995 U.S. Open and the 1996 U.S. Open.

+Later career

-Murchison was ordained in 1986 as a minister of the gospel.
-In 1995, Murchison had a call from God to plant churches, and retired from professional golf to plant a church in Acworth.
-While pastoring the church, he also served asa chaplain at the Cobb County Adult Detention Center.
+In 1995, Murchison had a call from God to plant churches, and retired from professional golf to plant a church in Acworth, Georgia.
+While pastoring the church, he also served as a chaplain at the Cobb County Adult Detention Center.
 In 2010, Murchison planted the East Mountain Vineyard Church in Edgewood, New Mexico.
 After establishing that church, he started the Connection Church of Albuquerque.
 In 2021, Murchison moved to Rome, Georgia, and is planting the Connection Church of Rome.